Auto-DEV Private Signing Script for Android Apps

 To install Android apps on mobile devices, they must be signed first.
 Many developers sign within their development and integration platform, but some are required to sign the applications on designated computers in order to preserve the signing credentials within a trusted environment.
-Appdome’s private signing script allows users to sign appdome-built apps easily on a local machine without uploading the signing certificate to Appdome’s cloud service.
+Appdome’s private signing script allows developers to sign Appdome-built apps easily on a local machine without uploading the signing certificate to Appdome’s cloud service.

 This Knowledge Base article provides step-by-step instructions on how to sign your Android mobile app using Appdome’s Auto-Dev private signing script.